Lake Scugog General

 |Greatest depth:||7.6 m.|

-Lake Scugog is considered a “eutrophic” lake in that it has, because of its age and other factors, an excess of the nutrients nitrogen and phosphorus.
+Lake Scugog, especially the West side, is considered a “eutrophic” lake in that it has, because of its age and other factors, an excess of the nutrients nitrogen and phosphorus.
 This is true more so on the shallow west arm of the lake than the east arm.
 The east arm can reach depths of up to 23 ft. and does not receive as much urban run off.
 Because of the excess of nutrients, its shallow nature and its generally soft lake bottom, Lake Scugog has many aquatic plants.
 In order to reduce the level of nutrients, Scugog Township undertook and is currently implementing the Lake Scugog Environmental Management Plan and the Port Perry Stormwater Management Plan.
-(See the Kawartha Conservation website for downloads of these plans) Also, the Region of Durham and the Municipality of Scugog are in the process of construction a brand new, state of the art, wastewater management plant for Port Perry.
+Also, the new Port Perry Water Pollution Control Plant on the upper Nonquon River, completed in 2017, has reduced both nitrogen and phosphorus outputs from the Nonquon River to the lake to zero, or negligible amounts.